 Contingency planning involves the setting in place general procedures and actions to be able to respond to unanticipated events.
 With respect to erosion and the potential for sedimentation, contingency planning necessitates the need for adaptive management.
 Adaptive management refers to the planned and systematic process for continuously improving environmental management practices by learning about their outcomes.
 Adaptive management provides flexibility to identify and implement new mitigation measures or to modify existing ones during the life of the project (CEAA 2011).
-For the Project, the main objective of the ESMP is that best management practices, mitigations and industry procedures lead to overall low risk of impacts on the environment.
+For the Project, the main objective of the ESMP is that best management practices, mitigations and industry procedures lead to overall low risk of impacts on water.
 Should future monitoring results lead to questions or uncertainties about the effectiveness of certain mitigation measures or management approaches, alternative measures and approaches will be assessed and considered.
 Where possible, consideration will be given to demonstrating a range of potential technically and economically feasible options with which to adapt and manage the project.

-2.6.1 CLIMATE CHANGE
+2.6.1 Climate Change

-For the Liard East project area climate change is expected to potentially shorten winter activity timings and lengthen vegetation growth seasons.
-Given the state of the project (built and approaching closure) climate change is considered to have a potential positive effect on Liard East.
-Winter activities (winter road building, abandonment, reclamation and remediation) will be of a short duration and should be unaffected by the shortening winter season.
-The lengthening of the growing seasons has the potential to accelerate revegetation.
-Potentially reducing reclamation timelines from when Liard East was assessed and built.
-The potential acceleration of growing seasons could decrease the length of monitoring time in the project Closure and Reclamation Plan (to be submitted).
+For the Liard West project area climate change is expected to potentially shorten winter activity timings and lengthen vegetation growth seasons.
+This may lead to more activities taking place in summer months increasing potential for erosion on the sites due to use by heavy equipment during years where abandonments and decommissioning activities take place in summer months.
+Given the state of the project (built and suspended) climate change is considered to have a potential neutral effect on Liard West.
+Potential negative outcomes are more activities may occur in summer months without the cover of snow and ice, changes to natural drainages and changes to watercourses (volume and intensity).
+The potential negative aspects are offset by potentially reduced reclamation timelines from when Liard West was assessed and built.
+The potential lengthening of growing seasons should lead to shorter revegetation timelines and decreasing the length of monitoring time in the project Closure and Reclamation Plan (to be submitted).

-2.6.2 FORSEEABLE SCENARIOS
+2.6.2 Foreseeable Scenarios

-For the Liard East project the defined future is closure.
-Given the lack of erosion and sedimentation issues in the project history, the low relief sites and the minor amount of land disturbances envisioned to reach project closure the foreseeable scenario is minor settlement issues related to recontouring and minor revegetation issues that could lead to minor erosion issues at specific previously identified sites in this document.
+For the Liard West project, the defined future is either closure or redevelopment in the future.
+Near term the wells will be abandoned to comply with the OROGO Well Suspension and Abandonment Guidelines and Interpretation Notes, this activity is currently scheduled for the summer of 2023.
+Paramount will complete pre-activity monitoring and scouting and address any sedimentation and erosion activities with the project area at that time.
+Subsequent to the summer of 2023 activities, Paramount will monitor the site biannually and address any issues on a case-by-case basi.
 Response outcomes will be directed by the contents of this document, specifically section 2.4 and supplemented by the project Closure and Reclamation Plan (to be submitted).
 All of the response actions are considered low risk as they are all potential corrective actions or closure activities within the scope of the project assessment processes and regulatory approvals.